ConnorDonegan/connordonegan.github.io/_posts/2025-01-08-space-time-mortality.markdown

 stan_dl <- c(stan_dl, car_parts)
 {% endhighlight %}

 Before starting, we can examine Moran's I, the index of spatial auto-correlation, at teach time point (this 'geostan' <a href="https://connordonegan.github.io/geostan/articles/measuring-sa.html">vignette</a> provides a short introduction to Moran's I, which is also known as the Moran coefficient).
+This exercise can also serve as a quick check on our input data <code>stan_dl</code>: if Moran's I values are near zero then we may have just screwed up the indexing/order.

 {% highlight r %}
-# Moran's I index of spatial autocorrelation, by year
+# Moran's I index of spatial auto-correlation (SA), by year
 # x = crude rates
-#  (also serves as another check on stan_dl: if Moran's I values are near zero then our indexing is probably incorrect.)
 mc_est <- numeric(length = TT)
 for (tt in 1:TT) {
     y = stan_dl$y[tt,]
     den = stan_dl$log_pop[tt,] |>
         exp()
     x = y/den
-    mc_est[tt] <- mc(x, car_parts$C)
+    mc_est[tt] <- geostan::mc(x, car_parts$C)
 }
 print(mc_est)
 {% endhighlight %}